chrissimpkins/commandlines/README.md

 sys.exit(0)
 ```

-If you execute your script with the command `spam eggs --toast -b --drink=milk filepath` and include the above print statement in your source, you will see the following in your terminal emulator:
+For example, if you execute your script with the command `spam eggs --toast -b --drink=milk filepath` and include the above print statement in your source, you will see the following in your terminal emulator:

 ```shell
 $ spam eggs --toast -b --drink=milk filepath